 So why is there controversy?
 Why can’t the researchers determine this 100%?
-First off, philosophers of science often argue that science doesn’t prove anything conclusively.
-It’s our job to make sense of the evidence.
-More specific to supplements which affect soft tissue is that identifying a way of measuring whether nutrients have passed from digestion, into the mini-vessels for blood, and then into bands of connective tissue that transfer synovial fluid into the tendon sheath, remains a challenge for researchers.
+Identifying a way of measuring whether nutrients have passed from digestion, into the mini-vessels for blood, and then into bands of connective tissue that transfer synovial fluid into the tendon sheath, remains a challenge for researchers.

 The threshold for evidence accumulation is a really complex topic.
 The bottom line is that different minds will have different thresholds for when they believe the evidence is “sufficient” to be reported as “fact”.